ErgodicEntropy/Fluctuation-Dissipation-Algorithm/README.md

 # Fluctuation-Dissipation-Algorithm
 Introducing the Fluctuation-Dissipation algorithm!
-An optimization algorithm inspired from statistical physics notions such as the Boltzmann-Gibbs distribution as well as H-theorem, and more precisely Fluctution-Dissipation theorem.This project is a tribute to the genius of Ludwig Boltzmann
+An optimization algorithm inspired from statistical physics notions such as the Boltzmann-Gibbs distribution as well as H-theorem, and more precisely Fluctuation-Dissipation theorem.This project is a tribute to the genius of Ludwig Boltzmann

 ## Fluctuation-Dissipation theorem
 Fluctuation-Dissipation theorem (Herbert Callen and Theodore Welton, 1951) is a theorem in statistical physics that entails, in the case of systems obeying detailed balance, that thermodynamic fluctuations can predict the response quantified by impedance/admittance (abstracted notion) and vice versa.
 Examples include Brownian motion, Johnson noise and Kirchhoff law of Thermal Radiation.
 The theorem provides a connection between the microscopic behavior of a system (fluctuations) and its macroscopic response (dissipation) in equilibrium conditions.